ray-project/ray/doc/source/serve/tutorials/deployment-graph-patterns/linear_pipeline.md

 # Pattern: Linear Pipeline

-This example shows how to form a linear pipeline of deployments.
+This [deployment graph pattern](serve-deployment-graph-patterns-overview) is a linear pipeline of deployments.
 The request flows from each deployment to the next, getting transformed each time.

 ![pic](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/deployment-graph/chain_nodes_same_class_different_args.svg)